michaelcullum/yukari/docs/coding_guidelines.markdown

 	/* example 2 - class documentation */
 	// @note this should say what the class is, describe it, and also contain the correct @author, @package, and @link comments /**
-	 * Failnet - Core class,
+	 * Yukari - Core class,
-	 *      Failnet in a nutshell.
+	 *      Yukari in a nutshell.
 Faster, smarter, better, and with a sexier voice.
 	 *
 	 *
 	 * @category    Yukari